ableade/Premier-League-Data-Analytics/README.md

 fbmodelling
 ===========

-a predictive model for premier league soccer games

-This is a predictive model for games played in any major soccer league for which the primary input parameters are goal superiority.
+This is a prediction model for games played in an association football league for which the primary input parameter is the match rating.
-The main score metric used here is a match rating which is a measure of the goal superiority of two teams.
+The match rating is a measure of the goal superiority of two teams.
 To calculate the match rating we take the difference of the goal difference of the home side and the away side for the last k games they have played in that particular season.
 The value chosen for k in this model is 6.